CZ-NIC/knot/doc/reference.rst

-The validation is not affected by :ref:`zone_dnssec-policy` configuration, except for :ref:`policy_signing-threads` option, which specifies the number of threads for parallel validation.
+The validation is not affected by :ref:`zone_dnssec-policy` configuration, except for :ref:`policy_signing-threads` option, which specifies the number of threads for parallel validation, and :ref:`policy_rrsig-refresh`, which defines minimal allowed remaining RRSIG validity (otherwise a warning is logged).

 ..
 NOTE::